 Is Home Assistant hard to use?

-Home Assistant can be powerful, but daily use does not have to be complicated.
-Most homeowners interact with simple dashboards, automations, or voice control, rather than technical settings.
+Not for daily use.
+Most homeowners interact with simple dashboards, automations, or voice control instead of technical settings.

 Do I need to be tech-savvy?